ALBruzos/ALBruzos.github.io/_pages/outreach.md

 <img src='/images/Tira_FotosOutreach_AliciaLBruzos.png'>
+**2022**
+* **[11 de febrero](https://11defebrero.org/)** is a citizen initiative to commemorate the International Day of Women and Girls in Science through activities to visibilize the work of women who are dedicated to STEM areas and create female role models for children who can contribute to the choice of these areas as professional careers.
+My talk was addresed to students of a public vocational trainning (IES Federica Montseny, Valencia, Spain).
+* **Women in Science talk**. *Conócelas-ASEICA*.
+A project to encourage girls to study STEM organized by the [Spanish Association of Cancer Research](https://www.aseica.es).
+I gave a talk entitled *"Una detective del cáncer"* to 8-9 years-old scholars of a public primary school (CEIP Monte dos Postes, Santiago de Compostela, Spain).
+[Pictures](https://twitter.com/BruzosAliciaL/status/1491178436244930561)

 **2021**
 * **Skype a Scientist**.
 Beaulieu Convent School (Jersey, UK).
 In pandemic time, this [project](https://www.skypeascientist.com/) is connecting real-life scientists with classrooms across the globe.
 [Class picture](https://twitter.com/BeaulieuBio/status/1471792405150056453) vs [Scientist picture](https://twitter.com/BruzosAliciaL/status/1471848905054863364/photo/1)